 The Netexplo Observatory takes a unique, innovative approach to the study of digital society.
 Through its international spotting network, made up of globally renowned universities in the technology sphere, Netexplo explores the world for new uses of digital tech.

-In November 2017, UNESCO and Netexplo have signed an agreement to renew their cooperation for the upcoming 4 years.
+In November 2017, UNESCO and Netexplo signed an agreement to renew their cooperation for the upcoming 4 years.

 The Netexplo Observatory addresses these goals by highlighting promising digital initiatives from around the world and fostering the emergence of knowledge societies.